-This research relies on crimes reported to the police departments and residential lending data and a shift-share instrumental variables approach.
-It leverages the time and spatial variation caused by banks' idiosyncratic mortgage shocks with different market shares across communities to assess whether differential exposure to lending leads to different crime changes.
-To understand the instrumental variable, let's use two banks (PNC and Citibank) as examples.
-Both banks likely have similar knowledge of their local market, but one had a nationwide yearly decrease in home loans.
-At the same time, the other experienced a large increase, likely due to corporate management and conditions unrelated to local crime.
-The specification compares census tracts where these banks operate but have different yearly changes in nationwide lending.
+Given the many factors that contribute to neighborhood crime, this research uses a shift-share instrumental variable approach to isolate the effects of mortgages on crime.
+It relies on crimes reported to law enforcement and residential lending data at the census tract level from 27 US cities.
+It leverages the time and spatial variation caused by banks' mortgage shocks with distinct market shares across neighborhoods.
+It assesses neighborhood crime changes due to differential exposure to lending.
+To understand the instrumental variable, let's use two banks as examples: PNC and Citibank.
+Both are large commercial banks.
+They likely have similar knowledge of their local market, but one had a nationwide yearly decrease in home loans, while the other experienced a large increase, probably due to conditions unrelated to local crime.
+The identification strategy compares similar census tracts where these banks operate but are exposed to different yearly changes in the banks' nationwide lending outside the city of study.
 These different nationwide shocks are a key source of exogenous variation in local lending, allowing for the estimation of its causal effect on neighborhood crime.
 Instead of using only two banks, this research uses 1,118 banks to leverage variation across space and time.